ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 ## Requirements

-- A running version of OpenGeoSys (it be installed via pip, as a container or as 'CLI with utilities' binary download
+- A running version of OpenGeoSys (it can be installed via `pip`, as a container or as 'CLI with utilities' binary download)
 - It is assumed, that regardless of how OGS is installed, it is added to the environment variables and is accessible from the shell.
 - In case of a problem, please consult the [installation]({{< ref "/docs/userguide/basics/introduction" >}}) and [troubleshooting]({{< ref "/docs/userguide/troubleshooting/get-support" >}}) pages.
 - For viewing a mesh with PyVista, Python is required.